Micloudtest/fiiiirree/README.md

-# TWRP Device Tree for Xiaomi Redmi 12
+# TWRP Device Tree for for Fire

 The Xiaomi Redmi 12 (codenamed _"fire"_) is a mid-range smartphone from Xiaomi.